GSMA, the global mobile industry trade association, ranks New Zealand number six in a league table measuring mobile connectivity in 130 countries.

 The index rates New Zealand’s mobile infrastructure as better than Australia’s.
-However, in global terms both are poor.
+However, in global terms both are outside the top ten nations.
 We are only at number 12 while Australia is 14.
 The GSMA defines Infrastructure as a measure of “the availability and equality of high-performance mobile internet network coverage”.

 Australia is top of the table on affordability and consumer readiness.
 According to the GSMA, affordability takes into account “the availability of mobile services and devices at price points that reflect the level of income across a national population”.
 It also looks at taxes and other costs.

 New Zealand ranks at four for content availability and at five in the world for consumer readiness.
 Our worst performance is in affordability.